-This limit is a "hard limit," which matches our download limit, and helps us maintain a high level of service for all our users.
-Git and Mercurial repositories are inefficient at these sizes so the performance you experience locally will be degraded as well as consuming more resources on our systems.
+This limit is a "hard limit," which matches our download limit and helps us maintain a high level of service for all our users.
+Git and Mercurial repositories are inefficient at these sizes, so the performance you experience locally will be degraded while consuming more resources on our systems.

 File requests: the number of times a file is actively downloaded

 This is not a limit on actions such as: